 To do that, there are some lean tools restaurants should put in place.

 In a push system, the BOH makes a large amount of a menu item ahead of demand, based on past average orders.
 While that may save time, particularly with soups, salads, or stews, it can lead to waste if a restaurant doesn't get as many orders as usual.

-To implement a pull system, kitchen managers may have to take a hard look at their staff, their processes, and even the location of their stations to make sure they align with the new process.
-For example, there may no longer be a need for a warming station for bulk items like french fries, but there may be a need for more fry cooks to make fries as they’re ordered.
+To implement a pull system, kitchen managers may have to take a hard look at their staff, their food production process, and even the location of their stations to make sure they align with the new process.
+For example, there may no longer be a need for a warming station for bulk items like french fries, but there may be a need for more fry cooks to make fries as they're ordered.

 PAR Level and JIT Inventory